 Surprising Signs of Vitamin D Deficiency (SQ-152)

 Vitamin D helps the body absorb calcium and phosphorus - minerals known to play a crucial role in building strong and healthy bones.
 However, vitamin D influences many other important functions in the body and its role in your overall health is more profound than just boosting bone health.
-Vitamin D keeps your immune system healthy, protects your heart health and also boosts your mood and mental health.
+Vitamin D protects your heart health, keeps your immune system healthy and also boosts your mood and mental health.

 What happens when you do not get enough Vitamin D?